emilybarnard/emilybarnard.github.io/index.md

 title: Home
 ---

-I am an Assistant Professor at [DePaul University](https://depaul.edu) in the [Department of Mathematical Sciences](https://csh.depaul.edu/academics/mathematical-sciences/Pages/default.aspx).
+I am an Assistant Professor at [DePaul University](https://depaul.edu) in the [Department of Mathematical Sciences](https://csh.depaul.edu/academics/mathematical-sciences/Pages/default.aspx), located in Chicago, Illinois.
 My research interests are in algebraic combinatorics, which means I organize discrete data in ways that highlight useful structures or patterns.
 I am particularly interested in lattice theory in connection with Coxeter groups and representation theory.

 [Learn more about my research](/research/) and see [more information about my teaching at DePaul](/teaching/).